Geneva to Nice Cycling Tour; Route des Grandes Alpes by bike

 The ultimate cycle tour challenge from Geneva through the French Alps to Nice and the Mediterranean Sea

 From cycling the mountains surrounding Lake Geneva all the way to Nice and the Mediterranean Sea traversing some of the classic climbs of the French Alps.
-The Cycle tour from Geneva to Nice features on many bucket lists - broadly following the classic Route des Grandes Alpes with some flexibility depending on your group abilities, goals and number of days riding.
+The Cycle tour from Geneva to Nice features on many bucket lists - broadly following the classic Route des Grandes Alpes with some flexibility depending on your group's abilities, goals, and number of days riding.

-The route to the sun from Geneva to Nice takes you through the majestic splendour of the Alps to the point they dip into the Mediterranean sea.
+The route to the sun from Geneva to Nice takes you through the majestic splendor of the Alps to the point they dip into the Mediterranean Sea.
 I can take care of the detail and logistics so you can concentrate on the riding and the views.

 Cycling Tour duration

-The trip is very flexible and can start any day of the week throughout the end of June to the end of September.
+The trip is very flexible and can start any day of the week from the end of June to the end of September.

-Usually 6 days of challenging riding, however, for example, you can take 5 days with a fast moving, extremly fit group or stretch the days riding to take in more Cols and more of your goals such as Alpe D'Huez, or Mont Ventoux.
+Usually 6 days of challenging riding, however, for example, you can take 5 days with a fast-moving, extremely fit group or stretch the days riding to take in more Cols and more of your goals such as Alpe D'Huez, or Mont Ventoux.

 The Cycling Cols of the French Alps